tdavis24/RoutineHelperApp/GitHubCommands.md

 ```git
 git sparse-checkout set <folder/path>
 ```
-This command is used to set what folders you would like to clone(download to your local folder).
+This command is used to set what folders you would like to actually clone(download to your local folder).
 The folder path should be RoutineHelperApp/src/...

 ```git
 git checkout <branch_name>